-Jarrod Travers White, B. Bus, CA, CTA
+CHIEF FINANCIAL OFFICER Jarrod Travers White, B. Bus, CA, CTA

-Mr White was appointed as Joint Company Secretary and Chief Financial Officer of the Group on 1 May 2014.
-Mr White is a Chartered Accountant and Director of Traverse Accountants Pty Ltd a corporate advisory and Chartered Accounting Firm.
-Mr White has been associated as external advisor to the merged Phoenix Oil and Gas Limited since its incorporation in 2008 and Company Secretary and CFO since 2010.
+Mr White was appointed as Company Secretary and Chief Financial Officer of the Group on 1 May 2014.
+He has had a continued involvement with the High Peak Royalties Limited asset portfolio since its incorporation in 2008 and has been the appointed Corporate Advisor to wholly owned Phoenix Oil and Gas Limited since this time (and was appointed CFO from 2010).